datamole-ai/mff-cloud-app-development/semestral-project-assignment.md

 ### Observability

-Specify three metric instruments that would enhance the observability of the system.
+Define three metrics that would enhance the observability of the system.
 Include one example of each basic metric type: counter, gauge, and histogram.
 The definition should include Name, Kind, Description and Unit (if applicable).

 Choose one endpoint of the web application and describe the trace of a request.
 Draw a simple flame graph.
 Provide a sample JSON representation of each span, containing all required information to build the trace.
 Include a few attributes you find valuable to capture (you don't need to include every attribute that is recommended by OpenTelemetry).